-Jaimo Ahn MD, PhD is Professor and Associate Chair for Education in the Department of Orthopaedic Surgery at the University of Michigan Health System who specializes in caring for those who have sustained orthopaedic trauma and those in need of fracture repair.
+Dr. Ahn is a surgeon who specializes in caring for those who have sustained orthopaedic trauma and those in need of fracture-related care.

-Dr. Ahn was born in Seoul, Korea and grew up in Chicago, Los Angeles and the San Francisco Bay Area.
-His higher educational tour began at Stanford University (where he became enthralled with medicine, science and education) followed by a research year at the University of California, San Francisco and a move across the country to Philadelphia to the University of Pennsylvania where he completed his MD, PhD (in Cell and Molecular Biology), Post-Doctoral Fellowship (Molecular Orthopaedics) and Residency (Orthopaedic Surgery).
-He then rounded out his education with a Fellowship in orthopaedic traumatology at Hospital for Special Surgery / Cornell University, an AO Fellowship in orthopaedic trauma and hip surgery at Inselspital (University of Bern, Switzerland) and finally an AOA Travelling Fellowship through western Canada and US.
+He was born in Seoul, Korea, and grew up in Chicago, Los Angeles, and the San Francisco Bay Area.
+His higher educational tour began at Stanford University (where he became enthralled with medicine, science, and education) followed by a research year at the University of California, San Francisco, and a move across the country to Philadelphia to the University of Pennsylvania, where he completed his MD, Ph.D. (in Cell and Molecular Biology), Post-Doctoral Fellowship (Molecular Orthopaedics) and Residency (Orthopaedic Surgery).
+He then rounded out his education with a Fellowship in orthopaedic traumatology at Hospital for Special Surgery / Cornell University, an AO Fellowship in orthopaedic trauma and hip surgery at Inselspital (University of Bern, Switzerland), and finally, an AOA Travelling Fellowship through western Canada and the US.
 After almost 25 years at Penn, he joined Michigan Orthopaedics to help lead orthopaedic trauma as well as the education and professional development of trainees and fellow faculty.

-Dr Ahn’s mission is to provide the best skeletal trauma / fracture care possible—while being compassionate, experience & evidence based, patient & family oriented—to every one of his patients.
-He has applied these principles to care for those injured locally, regionally and those from South America, Asia, Europe and Africa who have sought his care.
-His clinical expertise includes:
+Dr. Ahn’s mission is to provide the best skeletal trauma/fracture care possible—while being compassionate, experienced & evidence-based, patient & family oriented—to every one of his patients.
+He has applied these principles to care for those injured locally and regionally and those from South America, Asia, Europe, and Africa who have sought his care.

 - Complex extremity & periarticular (around the joint) fractures